DSL vs. Cable vs. Fiber: What's the Best Wired Internet?

 How Does Cable Internet Work?

-Cable internet delivers data through the same coaxial cables that provide cable television service.
+Cable internet is a wired connection that delivers data through the same coaxial cables that provide cable television service.
 A cable modem at your home connects to these coaxial cables and communicates with the Cable Modem Termination System (CMTS) at the internet service provider’s facility.
 This system aggregates internet traffic and provides access to the wider internet.

 Cable internet can offer high-speed connectivity because coaxial cables have a large bandwidth capacity.
 However, many users in the same neighborhood often share the connection, causing the speed and performance to fluctuate during peak usage times when many people are online simultaneously.